MaxDunkelx/Israel-cyber-academy/README.md

 ---

-**Israel Cyber Academy** - Empowering the next generation of cybersecurity professionals through interactive, real-time learning experiences.
+**Israel Cyber Campus** - Empowering the next generation of cybersecurity professionals through interactive, real-time learning experiences.

 *Built with ❤️ for the Israeli cybersecurity community*